francescovallone/serinus/.website/blog/serinus_vs_dartfrog.md

     shadow
 >

-One of the questions I get asked the most is how Serinus compares to other similar projects.
-Why should you choose Serinus over Dartfrog?
-In this article, I will try to answer this question by comparing the two projects in terms of features and ease to use.
+One of the most common questions I get is how Serinus compares to other similar projects.
+Why choose Serinus over Dart Frog?
+In this article, I'll answer this question by comparing the two frameworks in terms of features and ease of use.

 ::: tip
 You should pick what fits your needs the best.